wp-plugins/iconic-navigation/readme.txt

 == Installation ==

-1. Upload iconic-navs folder to the `/wp-content/plugins/` directory
+1. Upload iconic-navigation folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Find settings page under the `Settings` menu

 = Minimum Requirements =